romana/vpc-router/README.md

 various orchestration systems.
 [How to write plugins](PLUGINS.md) is documented separately.

-A plugin may either accept a route-spec in the format described above, or it may be used to translate other information into the properly formatted route-spec.
+A plugin may either accept a route spec in the format described above, or it may be used to translate other information into the properly formatted route spec.

 ### Internal mode plugins